drteeth/elixir-es-cqrs/slides.md

 ???

-A second post is made
+When a second post is made,

 ---
 class: